 When you create a custom field, it is available for use on your standard forms, but it is not enabled.
 You must add the field to each form.

 Mark a custom field as Read Only if you want to allow logged in constituents to view the data in this field, but not to edit it.
-If left un-checked, constituents can log in and modify this answer at any time.
+If left un-checked, constituents can edit the field, if it is made available on a form.

 When you finish editing, click the Save button and your custom field will be saved.

-If your created a radio, checkbox, or drop down field, then you will be prompted to arrange the order of your field options, as shown in the example below.
+If you created a radio, checkbox, or drop down field, then you will be prompted to arrange the order of your field options, as shown in the example below.

 Click Submit to save.